DanielFaulkner/CodingTutorials/OSDevelopment/6FilesystemsFAT12.md

 loop SearchLoop                 ; Loop decreases cx by one and jmps, unless cx == 0 then it stops looping.
 ; File has not been found, you may want to display an error message
 jmp End                         ; Ignore the code to run on success
-FoundFile                       ; File has been found
+FoundFile:                      ; File has been found
 ; Add code to display a message or load the file etc.
-End
+End:
 ```

 *Note: replace the offset of the first entry to reflect the offset you have loaded the root directory table into.*